stacksjs/stacks/README.md

 # Stacks - The Modern Monorepo

-Stacks help kick-start development of your next monorepo/component library, professionally pre-configured with all the tools you need to get started.
+Stacks help kick-start development of your next monorepo/component library, pre-configured with all the tools you need to get started.
+Including the superpowers of interoperability.

 ## 💡 Get Started